How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 Make sure to limit your sugar to protect yourself from the flu, too.
 Sugar weakens our immune systems, making us more susceptible to illness and making it harder for our bodies to fight off illnesses when we do get sick.

 Healthy bacteria such as probiotics also help protect you from catching the flu.
 Antibiotics and antibacterial products can do more harm than we realize, killing off the beneficial bacteria that ordinarily keep us healthy and prevent illness.
-Restock your family’s friendly bacteria with products like yogurt, kefir and naturally fermented foods, and consume healthy prebiotic foods as well.
+Restock your family’s friendly bacteria with products like yogurt, kefir, and naturally fermented foods, and consume healthy prebiotic foods as well.

 Also avoid the use of antibiotics or antibacterial products unless absolutely necessary, since these will generally lead to far more illnesses in the future.